You might also be interested in the article on Zooms vs. Primes.

 It does have a downside though and that’s a lack of image stabilisation.
 This causes you to have to shoot at at least 1/160th of a second to achieve a sharp image on a 21MP camera.
 This makes it particularly suitable for outdoors, but if your camera can cope with the ISO being turned up a little higher, it can be used indoors, as in this example.
 Be careful of shooting it at f2 for couples since the depth of field is so low that part of the photograph could be out of focus.

-My overall favourite bridal preparation lens is the 35mm 1.4.
+My second favourite bridal preparation lens is the 35mm 1.4.
 This lens produces high quality images like the 50mm 1.2 and keeps your ISO low in low light, while isolating the subject for that modern look.
 Some people love 35mm.
 I’m probably more of a fan of 50mm as a lens length personally.

 It’s particularly useful in small houses and rooms where the 50mm 1.2 can be a little long.
 It can also be fantastic for natural light photography of the speeches and I use it in the evening to capture the overall mood around the time of the first dance.